DannieBGoode/opensx70/_posts/2018/12/2018-12-30-Beta-test-program.md

 I am looking for people interested in the project, but I also want to set a few requisites:

  * You must have a suitable camera (alpha, alpha model 2) Sonars or earlier models are NOT suitable, please don't ask.
+It has to be in fully working condition.

  * You don't necesarily need to have the soldering skills but only be commited to install it through whatever means (your, friend, a repair shop, whatever) nevertheless it is of course better if you have the skills.